UoB-CS-IPCV/Lab1-Intro-Mandrill-Challenge/README.md

-# Lab 1: Introduction to OpenCV Basics and Pixels
+# Lab 1: Introduction to OpenCV and the Mandrill Challenge

 > We run our labs with [Python 3.6+](https://www.python.org/downloads/).
 > For Windows, you might want to use [Conda](https://www.anaconda.com/products/distribution).